Gundogs That Are Reluctant to Retrieve Game

 Always Finish on a Positive: I did two more retrieves, all were fine then stopped the exercise on that positive, which I always aim to do.

 If the dog fails a few times on an exercise it normally means he hasn’t understood or more commonly you have not done your work well enough for him to succeed.

 So always give a command you know he will do reward and finish the exercise never finish on a negative.

 The next day I repeated the exercise 3 or 4 retrieves for a couple of days then slit the nylon down one side and took one wing out.

 Success: Next day I started with a small hen pheasant and repeated the exercises by covering the pheasant in a stocking then one wing out then two.
-After about 4 days of this I took a fresh bird without any cover, threw in behind me and made Musket walk to heel as from the bird.
+After about 4 days of this, I took a fresh bird without any cover, threw it behind me and made Musket walk to heel away from the bird.

 © Stan Rawlinson January 2020